nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 Hopefully I can just de-solder the LA7806 and feed my own signals into the board instead.

-# WORK IN PROGRESS
+# WORK NOT IN PROGRESS

-This is still a work in progress but I'm publishing it anyway while I wait for some parts to arrive ...
+At some point while trying to understand the circuit around the LA7806 I think I shorted something and now ... not a sausage.
+So this project is on hold until I get around to buying another mini CRT, or finding a CRT which will be easier to modify.

+Hopefully the work on vector fonts will be useful to someone!